The Best Garlic Shrimp Risotto Recipe

 • Once all the broth is absorbed, the rice will be plump and creamy.
 Remove from heat and stir in the parmesan and parsley.

-What to Serve/Pair with Your Garlic Shrimp Risotto
+What to Serve with Risotto

-Popular Substitutions & Additions
+Substitutions & Additions

 • Broth: You may use Chicken or vegetable stock.
 The stock will give the risotto a more robust taste than the broth.